Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Make your computer as fast as possible with two 3.5 and 2.5 drive bays, seven expansion slots, and two SSD bays.
 And for improved airflow, install a cooler up to 158 millimeters to optimize performance.
 Speaking of performance, read about the best gaming PCs desktop computers.

 A sleek computer case combines with customization to give DIYers as much freedom as possible.
 This mid-tower computer case can support full-size ATX, microATX, and Mini-ITX motherboards.
 More importantly, this case can support larger components.
 VGA cards as large as 400 millimeters long and coolers up to 160 millimeters can easily fit in the case.
+If you are looking for a gaming computer specifically, you may want to also look at best computer for VR.

 If you’re concerned about overheating, this case is ideal for creating an optimized system with improved airflow and the ability to accommodate radiators and coolers.
 Improve performance with three internal 2.5 and 3.5-inch drive bays, seven tool-free expansion bays, and two external 5.25-inch drive bays.
 For displays, check out the best gaming monitors under $200.